Suraminiel/QuestBoard/README.md

 - [Bootstrap](https://getbootstrap.com/) – included locally for styling (MIT License)
 - [jQuery](https://jquery.com/) – included as a Bootstrap dependency (MIT License)
 - [TinyMCE](https://www.tiny.cloud/) – loaded via CDN for rich text editing (core under MIT License, other parts under proprietary license)

+## Licensing

+This project is provided without a license.
+You are free to view, fork, and use it for personal, non-commercial purposes.
+However, you may not redistribute or modify the code for commercial purposes without obtaining permission from the author.